 Introducing “Billie” the barred owl.
 She’s here at Westwood Hills Nature Center doing some birdwatching.
-She’s joined by her friends the pileated woodpecker, a painted turtle, a wood frog, a monarch butterfly and a honey bee!
-Be sure to take a selfie with Billie and share on social media using the hashtags: #DiscoverSLP and #WeLoveAdamTurman.
-You might just win a fabulous prize pack!
+She’s joined by her friends the pileated woodpecker, a painted turtle, an American toad, a monarch butterfly and a honey bee!

 Fun fact: Barred Owls are large, stocky owls with rounded heads, no ear tufts, and medium length, rounded tails.
 They are larger than a Great Horned Owl, but smaller than a Barn Owl – about 16.9 – 19.7 inches in length.
 Their hooting call sounds as if they are saying, “Who cooks for you?”
-You can view a male barred owl, as well as red-tailed hawk, here in the mews at the back of Westwood Hills Interpretive Center.
+You can view a male barred owl, as well as a red-tailed hawk and an American kestrel, here in the mews at the back of Westwood Hills Interpretive Center.